Basilica of Bom Jesus

 Basilica of Bom Jesus information

-Famous throughout the Roman Catholic world, the imposing Basilica of Bom Jesus contains the tomb and mortal remains of St Francis Xavier, the so-called Apostle of the Indies, a former pupil of St Ignatius Loyola, founder of the Society of Jesus (the Jesuits).
-St Francis Xavier’s missionary voyages throughout the East became legendary – and, considering the perilous state of transport at the time, were nothing short of miraculous.
+Famous throughout the Roman Catholic world, the imposing Basilica of Bom Jesus contains the tomb and mortal remains of St Francis Xavier, the so-called Apostle of the Indies.
+St Francis Xavier’s missionary voyages throughout the East became legendary.
+His ‘incorrupt’ body is in the mausoleum to the right, in a glass-sided coffin amid a shower of gilt stars.

 This is the only church in Old Goa not plastered on the outside, the lime plaster having been stripped off by a zealous Portuguese conservationist in 1950.
 Apparently his notion was that exposed to the elements, the laterite stone of which the basilica is built would become more durable and thus the building would be strengthened.
 Despite proof to the contrary, no one has got around to putting the plaster back yet; hence, some of the intricate carving is eroding with the dousing of each successive monsoon.